-While a lot of businesses are aware there are benefits to switching to an automated billing system—especially if they’re currently struggling with manual or legacy billing infrastructure—the process of selecting the right provider and actually making the transition can seem overwhelming for many reasons.
+While you may be aware there are benefits to switching to an automated billing software for your subscription business—especially if you're currently struggling with manual or legacy billing systems—the process of selecting the right provider and actually making the transition can seem overwhelming for many reasons.

-But the fact is, billing is the core revenue engine of a business.
-Making the right choice in provider is vital to getting paid, especially during times of uncertainty.
+But the fact is, billing is the core revenue engine of the subscription business model.
+Making the right choice in a provider is vital to getting paid, especially during times of uncertainty.
 You want to make sure invoices are getting sent, payments are being collected, and operations are as smooth and efficient as possible so your team can focus on your core business objectives.